 3) Include questions and answers in your content – Voice searches are mostly question-based.
 In this case, Google will pick a page that contains a question and an answer.

-A great user experience considers the needs of the visitor, and the information that they are looking for.
+A great user experience considers the needs of the visitors and the information that they are looking for.
 It’s about organizing the content in the right order, helping visitors consume it quickly and understand the essence as easily as possible.
 When I come to think about it, search engines and real users have a lot in common – both want the website to load quickly, be easy to navigate through, have relevant and high-quality content, and answer their questions with minimal effort.

 This may be a good time to say something about the Google RankBrain algorithm.
 RankBrain is a machine learning technology that Google uses to deliver its search results.
 RankBrain is focused on two things: 1) How long someone stays on your page (Dwell Time) 2) The percentage of people that click on your result (Click Through Rate).